[3.13] Smokemantra's Blade Blast Inquisitor - Budget Friendly - 7k+ eHP

 Welcome to my Blade Inquisitor guide!

 This is a guide for one of the 2 builds I played most during patch 3.10.
-This is also the build I plan to use as a league starter for patch 3.11.
+This is also the build I used as a league starter for 3.11 to great success.
+For 3.13 the balance changes were pretty minor but were overall BUFFS so the build should definitely work.

 Pros and Cons of this build